Cognitive cascades: How to model (and potentially counter) the spread of fake news: Discussion

 \subsection{Limitations and Future Work}

-These results are in their early stages.
-While the motivation for models of cognitive contagion exists, there are several steps that still must be taken in order to flesh the model out further.
+Our models are in their early stages of development.
+While the motivation for models of cognitive cascades exists, there are several steps that still must be taken in order to flesh the model out further.
 For instance, in the social science literature that backs misinformation and identity-based reasoning effects, there is a great deal of evidence backing belief effects that rely on in/out-group effects \cite{pereira2018identity,van2020using,van2018partisan}, trust in message sources \cite{swire2020public}, more nuanced belief structures \cite{jost2003political,jost2009political,jost2012political,porot2020science}, or effects of emotion on social contagion \cite{brady2020mad,van2020using}.
 These theories and findings could motivate more complex agent cognitive models than either the simple sigmoid distance function, or the singular proposition, we used in our model.

+Our cognitive cascade model could also be made more complex in ways that would lend themselves to interesting analysis.
+For one, there could be added complexity when it comes to agent prior beliefs, or contagion functions.
+For the former, agent priors could be drawn from distributions other than the uniform distribution.
+Concerning the latter, parameters in the contagion functions themselves could be distributed to lead to varying levels of ``gullible'' versus ``stubborn'' agents -- rendering the graph even more heterogenous.
+These techniques are common in opinion diffusion models \cite{zhang2019empirically}.
+Prior agent beliefs or contagion function parameters could otherwise be initialized from empirical data.

+Moreover, there are potential model features that could be added to introduce a dynamic quality to the structure of the network.
+Some diffusion models we reviewed incorporate the ability for agents to switch information sources \cite{sikder2020minimalistic} and neighbor connections \cite{li2020opinion} based on the degree of agreement between their modeled beliefs.
+In media studies, however, there is no clear consensus on the behavior of individuals when it comes to choosing or switching media sources \cite{webster2012dynamics,karlsen2020high}.
+Media studies dub consumer preference for bias-confirming media ``selective exposure,'' and studies have shown both evidence of its existence \cite{arendt2019selective,cardenal2019digital,iyengar2009red} (often with small effects), and against it \cite{messing2014selective,webster2012dynamics,bakshy2015exposure}.
+A more thorough synthesis of this literature could lead to another model layer that captures meaningful aspects of reality.

 Further, a more rigorous application of the model to empirical population-level belief changes would help in verifying the legitimacy of the model's results.
 Using both real network structures, such as snapshots of social media networks, and real institutional message data, such as tweets or posts from notable figures, would be steps forward for this goal.
 While ABMs have been used to model spread of misinformation \cite{brainard2020agent}, social media messages \cite{nasrinpour2016agent,ross2019social}, and value-laden topics \cite{shugars2020good}, it appears that few have verified outcomes against ground truth.
 Among other reasons, this is likely due to the fact that such data seems difficult to obtain.